 The RIRRC, which handles most of Rhode Island’s municipal waste and recycling from neighboring cities and towns, needed to design and build a 0.650-mgd treatment plant to comply with projected changes in the discharge standards for disposal of wastewater, including leachate, into a public sewer system.
 Specifically, the new facility needed to pretreat landfill- related leachate from RIRRC’s Central Landfill to help the RIRRC comply with projected changes in nitrogen-discharge standards set by the Rhode Island Department of Environmental Management (RIDEM) for the disposal of wastewater.

-OBG, Part of Ramboll, with their contracting partner, designed and built a $27 million, state- of-the-art leachate-pretreatment plant.
+Ramboll (formerly OBG), with their contracting partner, designed and built a $27 million, state- of-the-art leachate-pretreatment plant.
 Using green principles, the plant treats wastewater generated by the landfill before it is released into the public sewer system via the Field’s Point Treatment Facility operated by the Narragansett Bay Commission (NBC).
 The contract was awarded by a pre-qualification approval process (SOQ) followed by a detailed fixed-price design-build procurement process.

 The new facility’s treatment process was designed with sequencing-batch-reactor (SBR) technology that could process up to 650,000 gallons of wastewater a day, reducing biochemical oxygen demand (BOD), total suspended solids, ammonia and nitrate, to comply with enhanced nutrient-removal pretreatment standards.
 The main components of the treatment process are: influent equalization and pumping, three 1.3-million-gallon SBRs and ancillary equipment, bulk-chemical storage and metering, effluent equalization and pumping, sludge holding and dewatering, a fully integrated control system consisting of a programmable logic controller (PLC) and a supervised computer and data-acquisition control system (SCADA), and electrical distribution and standby power.